Awka: Traditional markets

 Awka like most Nigerian cities is defined by large rudimentary informal markets where everything from basic food produce to clothes, cosmetics and household items are sold.

 The largest market in the town is Eke Awka, named after one of the four market days (see Igbo calendar).
 Located on a former community burial ground in the center of the city, Eke Awka has grown from a small market serving the needs of residents of the Agulu, Ezi-Oka and Amikwo sections of Awka to functioning as the main retail outlet for the city and neighbouring towns.
 It houses an estimated 5,000 lock-up shops and stalls all tightly packed into less than 35,000 square meters of space and has become infamous for causing tremendous traffic chaos with a medley of shoppers, buses, wheel barrows all jostling for the limited amount of space available.

 The second largest market in Awka is Nkwo Amaenyi located further down on the busy Zik Avenue business district artery.
 It is far smaller than Eke Awka with less than 100 market stalls in an area estimated at 3,000 square meters.

-Supermarkets

-In addition to older informal markets there are several supermarkets that have sprung up around the city to cater to customers seeking modern shopping conveniences.
-Among the most popular include Radopin Supermarket which has two locations in the city, Everyday Supermarket, Roban Stores, a new superstore modeled along the lines of Walmart.